 - Make sure you salt the potatoes before you roast them.

-- You can use any type of potatoes, just adjust the cooking time.
+- You can use other types of potatoes, just adjust the cooking time.

 Leave a Reply